Acupuncture for Regional Pain Syndrome

 ETIOLOGY AND PATHOGENESIS OF REGIONAL PAIN SYNDROME:

-The pathogenesis and etiology related to Regional Pain Syndrome are not visible.
-Though, the latest pieces of research show that the following may be included in the pathogenesis of the disease:
+The pathogenesis and etiology related to regional pain syndrome are not visible.
+However, the latest pieces of research show that the following may be included in the pathogenesis of the disease:

 Acupuncture for Regional Pain Syndrome

-SOMATIC NERVOUS SYSTEM: The sensory and pain disturbances in CRPS/RSD has been linked to the pathology of the sensory-somatic nervous system.
+SOMATIC NERVOUS SYSTEM: The sensory and pain disturbances in CRPS/RSD have been linked to the pathology of the sensory-somatic nervous system.

-AUTOMATIC NERVOUS SYSTEM: Increased vasoconstriction-linked coldness and sweating of the affected limb are considered as a result of autonomic hyperactivity.
+AUTOMATIC NERVOUS SYSTEM: Increased vasoconstriction-linked coldness and sweating of the affected limb result from autonomic hyperactivity.

-HYPOXIA: It is found in the individuals with CRSP/RSD.
-In the skin, increased lactate levels and reduced capillary oxygenation are shown.
-In the muscles, the signs of impaired high-energy phosphate metabolism and acidosis are noted.
-Hypoxia leads to free radical formation and acidosis, the well-known generators for the primary afferents for causing the severe sensations of pain.
+Hypoxia is found in individuals with CRSP or RSD.
+It is characterized by increased lactate levels and reduced capillary oxygenation in the skin.
+Muscles show signs of impaired high-energy phosphate metabolism and acidosis.
+Hypoxia leads to free radical formation and acidosis, which are well-known generators of the primary afferents that cause severe pain sensations.

 INFLAMMATION: in the starting phase, RSD/CRPS is associated with the signs of local inflammation in the acute stage.
-In CRPS/RSD patients, the pro-inflammatory cytokines, for instance, IL-2, tumor necrosis factor-a, IL-1b, or interleukin-6 increases in the venous blood or affected extremities, while the anti-inflammatory cytokines, for example, tissue growth factor –b, or IL-4 decrease.
+IL-2, tumor necrosis factor-a, IL-1b, and interleukin-6 are pro-inflammatory cytokines that rise in the veins or affected limbs of people with CRPS/RSD.
+On the other hand, tissue growth factor and IL-4 fall in those same areas.

-PSYCHOLOGICAL FACTORS: The behavioral aspects and psychological factors may lead to CRPS/RSD.
+Psychological Factors: The behavioral and psychological factors may lead to CRPS or RSD.
 The psychophysical mechanism that influences chronic pain in CRPS/RSD individuals is the anger expression mode.
 For instance, anger affects the intensity of pain.
-Another method in which CRPS/RSD can be a stress-induced discharge of catecholamines which it seemed as systematically increased in the patients of CRPS/RSD.
+Another method by which CRPS or RSD can be treated is the stress-induced discharge of catecholamines, which seemed to be systematically increased in the patients with CRPS or RSD.

 As there is no perfect treatment for CRPS/RSD, the therapy is purposed at alleviating the symptoms of the pain so that the individuals can continue their healthy lives.
 The most commonly used treatments are: